Health Professions Admissions

 UT System Board of Regents; UT Southwestern Administrative Officers; School of Health Professions Academic Administration

 UT Southwestern Medical Center; UT Southwestern School of Health Professions; Accreditation; Buildings; Facilities and Services; Distance Learning; Health Care Institutions; Endowed Centers; Laboratories; Endowed Faculty Positions

 Degree and Certificate Programs; Admissions; Entrance Requirements; Medical Insurance Requirements; Required Immunizations; Registration; Students With Disabilities; Expenses; Concurrent Enrollment; Refunds; Student Financial Aid; Academic Regulations; Student Affairs; Family Educational Rights and Privacy Act; Miscellaneous Information

-To accomplish their specific goals, programs organize their schedules in a variety of ways.
-Clinical work generally falls during the Summer term, but some programs also schedule class work during the Summer.
+Clinical work generally falls during the summer term, but some programs also schedule class work during the Summer.
 Commencement takes place in December.

 The Office of the Registrar publishes a detailed academic calendar each August.